roybrockington/flow-gl/README.md

 ReactFlow application featuring custom nodes and map visualisation with DeckGL.

 Enter a GeoJSON URL into a source node and connect to a layer node to render the data on the map.
-Higher placed layer nodes are rendered on top of lower ones.
+Higher-placed layer nodes are rendered on top of lower ones.

 ## Technologies Used